 having attained peace of mind.

-So it appears that the author of the article (who’s name I can’t see, since I’m struggling with Google Books’ snippet view) was paraphrasing heavily.
+So it appears that the author of the article (whose name I can’t see, since I’m struggling with Google Books’ snippet view) was paraphrasing heavily.
 Perhaps he got the quote from somewhere, or perhaps he made it up in order to summarize the Buddha’s verse as a couplet.
 I’m certain it’s not genuine, though.

 PS.
 Buddha Doodles has a book that just came out.
 Judging by their website I strongly suspect there are other Fake Buddha Quotes in the book.
 The illustrations are charming, however!